 100% organic whole grain cereal and breads(watch for sensitivity)

-- Salmon, preferably wild, Pacific farmed is OK
+- Salmon, preferably wild

 - Ocean perch